quixio/quix-cli/docs/Reference/pipeline/status.md

 ## How It Works

-The `quix local pipeline status` command retrieves the current status of the local pipeline by executing the `docker compose ps --format json -a` command.
+The `quix pipeline status` command retrieves the current status of the local pipeline by executing the `docker compose ps --format json -a` command.
 This command fetches the status of all services defined in your `docker-compose` file and presents the relevant information in a concise and readable format.

 For more information, refer to the [Docker documentation](https://docs.docker.com/compose/reference/ps/).